 Communication compliance in Microsoft 365

-Communication compliance is part of the new insider risk solution set in Microsoft 365 that helps minimize communication risks by helping you detect, capture, and take remediation actions for inappropriate messages in your organization.
+Communication compliance is an insider risk solution in Microsoft 365 that helps minimize communication risks by helping you detect, capture, and act on inappropriate messages in your organization.
 Pre-defined and custom policies allow you to scan internal and external communications for policy matches so they can be examined by designated reviewers.
-Reviewers can investigate scanned email, Microsoft Teams, Yammer, or third-party communications in your organization and take appropriate remediation actions to make sure they're compliant with your organization's message standards.
+Reviewers can investigate scanned email, Microsoft Teams, Yammer, or third-party communications in your organization and take appropriate actions to make sure they're compliant with your organization's message standards.

 Communication compliance policies in Microsoft 365 help you overcome many modern challenges associated with compliance and internal and external communications, including: